isabella232/office-developer-client-docs.de-DE/docs/access/desktop-database-reference/maxrecords-property-ado.md

 mtps_version: v=office.15
 localization_priority: Normal
 ms.openlocfilehash: 8ed643ca3b1341d7f933901e15c20c84acb025f5
-ms.sourcegitcommit: d6695c94415fa47952ee7961a69660abc0904434
+ms.sourcegitcommit: 8fe462c32b91c87911942c188f3445e85a54137c
-ms.translationtype: Auto
+ms.translationtype: MT
 ms.contentlocale: de-DE
-ms.lasthandoff: 01/17/2019
+ms.lasthandoff: 04/23/2019
-ms.locfileid: "28709355"
+ms.locfileid: "32289721"
 ---
 # <a name="maxrecords-property-ado"></a>MaxRecords-Eigenschaft (ADO)

-**Betrifft**: Access 2013, Office 2013
+**Gilt für**: Access 2013, Office 2013

 Gibt die maximale Anzahl von Datensätzen an, die von einer Abfrage an ein [Recordset](recordset-object-ado.md) zurückgegeben werden.

 ## <a name="settings-and-return-values"></a>Einstellungen und Rückgabewerte

-Legt einen Long-Wert fest, der die maximale Anzahl von zurückgegebenen Datensätzen angibt, oder gibt den Wert zurück.
-Der Standardwert ist Null (kein Limit).
+Sets or returns a **Long** value that indicates the maximum number of records to return.
+Default is zero (no limit).

-## <a name="remarks"></a>Hinweise
+## <a name="remarks"></a>Bemerkungen

-Verwenden Sie die **MaxRecords** -Eigenschaft zur Begrenzung der Anzahl von Datensätzen, die der Anbieter aus der Datenquelle zurückgibt.
-Die Standardeinstellung dieser Eigenschaft ist NULL und bedeutet, dass der Anbieter alle angeforderten Datensätze zurückgibt.
+Use the **MaxRecords** property to limit the number of records that the provider returns from the data source.
+The default setting of this property is zero, which means the provider returns all requested records.

-Die **MaxRecords** -Eigenschaft ist nicht schreibgeschützt, wenn das **Recordset** -Objekt geschlossen ist, und schreibgeschützt, wenn es geöffnet ist.
+Die **MaxRecords**-Eigenschaft ist nicht schreibgeschützt, wenn das **Recordset**-Objekt geschlossen ist, und schreibgeschützt, wenn es geöffnet ist.